isacben/lines/README.md

 ### Disclaimer

 This video game is not tetris.
-This video game is inspired by tetris, and it was developed with the sole purpose of learn.
-This is an open source vide game and cannot be commercialized.
+This video game is inspired by tetris, and it was developed with the sole purpose of learning.
+This is an open source video game and cannot be commercialized.

 ### Developer